 Can children be vaccinated?

-More research is required before a vaccine can be made available to children.
-The Pfizer vaccine has been approved for those 16 and older.
+The Pfizer vaccine has been approved for those 12 and older.
 The Moderna and Johnson & Johnson vaccines are approved for those 18 and older.

 Can women who are pregnant be vaccinated?

 Pregnant women should consult with their doctors about whether to get vaccinated.

 Where can I get more information about COVID-19 vaccines?